aospapp/aosp/external/autotest/docs/loading-autotest-extension-on-device.md

 # Loading autotestPrivate extension on your device

-AutotestPrivate is an extension that exposes APIs that facilitate the interaction with a Chrome OS device during tests.
+AutotestPrivate is an extension that exposes APIs that facilitate the interaction with a ChromeOS device during tests.
 This guide shows how to load the extension on your device.

 [TOC]